Best WordPress Security Practices for Multiple Client Sites (2026)

 7. Regularly Back Up Sites

 Backups are not only a security feature but also a guarantee of recovery.
-Your WordPress maintenance and security plan is incomplete without these best WordPress security practices for multiple client sites.

 - Automate Off-Site Backups: Implement daily or real-time backups using your CMT or a dedicated solution.